- Japan's wisteria is a uniquely magical experience. Here's what you need to know about planning a visit.

-Traveling to both of these wisteria Japan gardens isn’t that hard, but it definitely requires some planning.
-Only one of these gardens has an actual wisteria tunnel and this is located in Kitakyushu.
+Traveling to both of these wisteria Japan gardens isn’t that hard, but it requires some planning.
+Only one of these gardens has an actual wisteria tunnel, and this is located in Kitakyushu.

 Viewing wisteria is one of my favorite things to do in Japan.
 Walking through these parks, one thing these photographs cannot capture is the incredibly beautiful smell of the garden.
 The scent is unreal.

 In Japanese, wisteria is actually called fuji (藤) so you’ll hear this word used more often than wisteria.
 Of course, these two places above are by no means the only spots to view wisteria-trellis in Japan, but they are the most popular and the largest spots that I’ve found.

 Depending on when you go in the season, the blooms always look different.
-I went in 2013 and snagged some great shots at Ashikaga of my favorite tree (the first picture on top of my blog), but then I returned this year at a different time and the scene looked completely different.
+I went one year and snagged some great shots at Ashikaga of my favorite tree (the first picture on top of my blog), but then I returned the next year at a different time, and the scene looked completely different.

 Golden Week (GW) is a Japanese holiday where essentially the ENTIRE country of Japan goes on holiday to popular spots around the country.
 As a general rule, it’s wise not to plan any vacation in Japan during GW.